Nicaragua Wedding Traditions Cultural Wedding Guide 2025

 Traditional home blessings include:

-- Religious blessing: Priest visits to bless home (30% of couples)
+- Religious blessing: Priest visits to bless home (common among devout families)

 - Family gifts: Kitchen items, linens, decorative pieces